Surround sound: Sonic Whole Overhead Sound

 In 2002, Dolby premiered a master of We Were Soldiers which featured a Sonic Whole Overhead Sound soundtrack.
 This mix included a new ceiling-mounted height channel.

 Ambisonics

-Ambisonics is a recording and playback technique using multichannel mixing that can be used live or in the studio and which recreates the soundfield as it existed in the space, in contrast to traditional surround systems, which can only create illusion of the soundfield if the listener is located in a very narrow sweetspot between speakers.
+Ambisonics is a recording and playback technique using multichannel mixing that can be used live or in the studio and which recreates the sound field as it existed in the space, in contrast to traditional surround systems, which can only create the illusion of the sound field if the listener is located in a very narrow sweet spot between speakers.
 Any number of speakers in any physical arrangement can be used to recreate a sound field.
 With 6 or more speakers arranged around a listener, a 3-dimensional ("periphonic", or full-sphere) sound field can be presented.
 Ambisonics was invented by Michael Gerzon.

 Binaural recording

 Binaural recording is a method of recording sound that uses two microphones, arranged with the intent to create the 3-D stereo experience of being present in the room with the performers or instruments.
 The idea of a three dimensional or "internal" form of sound has developed into technology for stethoscopes creating "in-head" acoustics and IMAX movies creating a three dimensional acoustic experience.